THIRTEENTH AMENDED NOTICE REGARDING COUNTY COURT AT LAW NO. 1 COURT PROCEDURES DURING THE CORONAVIRUS COVID-19 EMERGENCY

 If you intend to plea your client to the alleged charges, you must submit all electronic plea paperwork to the Court by 2:00 p.m., two (2) business days prior to the day of your scheduled plea.
 Failure to submit the paperwork will result in your hearing being rescheduled.
 All pleas will be conducted remotely via Zoom; however, you and your client will need to appear in-person in the attorney-client meeting room attached to the courtroom.
 You and your client will connect to the Zoom hearing using the Court’s equipment.
 Once the plea is completed, the Court’s bailiff will take the defendant’s thumb print on the Judgment and Sentence.
 All other participants MAY connect remotely.

-The Court has adopted the following procedure for electronic resets:
+The Court has adopted the following procedure for electronic pleas:

 We ask that the public be patient and understanding for any inconvenience these changes may cause.
 The Court is following all governing guidance.
 These measures are in place for the health and safety of the public and court personnel.
 Continue to look to the Court’s website for further details and information.

 If you have questions or concerns, please contact Regina G. Green, Court Coordinator, at (832) 471-2822 or via email at email@example.com, and Anita Ayala, Probate Auditor, at (281) 633-7413 or via email at firstname.lastname@example.org.